Neubauer Collegium for Culture and Society Organization Logo Neubauer Collegium for Culture and Society

 IMAGE: Noor Hossain protests against the rule of General Hussain Muhammad Ershad (Dhaka, Bangladesh, November 1987).
 Via Wikimedia Commons.

 Behind triumphalist narratives about the global reach and success of democracy after 1945 and the Cold War is a more complex story about the unsettled meaning of “democracy” itself, as an idea and as political practice.
 Modern mass democracy in postcolonial Asia, Africa, and Latin America has often taken forms that belie Euro-American assumptions about the nature of democratic politics.
-Participants at this event, sponsored by the Theorizing Indian Democracy research project at the Neubauer Collegium, will use the South Asian experience with constitutionalism, citizenship, and popular protest to investigate how we might write historical and theoretical accounts of democracy from the Global South, taking into account the distinctive historical experiences of postcolonial states.
-The event will be structured as a roundtable discussion with the authors of three new books on democracy in South Asia.
+Participants at this event, sponsored by the Theorizing Indian Democracy research project at the Neubauer Collegium, used the South Asian experience with constitutionalism, citizenship, and popular protest to investigate how we might write historical and theoretical accounts of democracy from the Global South, taking into account the distinctive historical experiences of postcolonial states.
+The event was structured as a roundtable discussion with the authors of three new books on democracy in South Asia.

 Speakers